Academic StandingAcademic Appeals

 Academic Standing and Academic Probation Policy

 Students who earn lower than a B- (2.70) in two courses will be placed on academic probation.
 Any student who is on probation will work closely with his or her adviser to create a plan for removing the probationary status.
 This plan prioritizes addressing and correcting the grade or situation for which the student was put on probationary status.
 Students whose semester GPA is below 3.0 for two semesters will be subject to dismissal from the graduate counseling program.
+Students who fail any course will be allowed to repeat that course one time.
+Students who do not pass the course on the second attempt will be academically dismissed from the program.
 Appeal of this action may be made through the formal appeal process described in this document.

 Student Progress and Retention Reviews and Dismissal Policy

 There are retention screens, assessments, and progress reviews throughout the program designed to assess the student's progress in meeting a level of proficiency on each of the student learning outcomes.
 The assessment of SLOs is designed to assist the student in his or her growth and development and to provide faculty with systematic opportunities to consider the fit between the student and the program/profession.